jebby/LinuxPowerSaver/README.md

 - Update when charging status is changed.

+## Requirements:

+- A laptop running Linux
+- Gnome shell (Only tested on 3.26.2, feel free to try this out and tell me if a past version works!)

 ## Command line parameters:

 - `-v, --verbose` - Run the program in verbose mode.
 Without this, the program does not output to the shell.